mikavilpas/hare/readme.md

   combinations

 No complicated, technical or boring stuff.
-It works great out of the box and doesn't cause you a headache.
+It works great out of the box and doesn't give you a headache.

 ### 📖 Read effectively